Blog17 Best Onehub Alternatives for Virtual Data Rooms in 2026

 WeTransfer is the simplest tool on this list.
 Upload files, get a link, send it.
 No folders, no permissions, no analytics.
 It's designed for one-off file transfers when you need to send large files quickly.

 WeTransfer Pro adds password protection, download tracking, and custom branding.
-But it's not a document management platform — it's a file delivery service.
+But it's not a document management platform.
+It's a file delivery service.

 Features: Drag-and-drop file transfer (up to 2GB free, 200GB on Pro), link expiration, password protection (Pro), download tracking (Pro)